-The Code BEAM America conference is a conference built on the long-standing legacy of the Erlang Factory conferences.
-An action-packed two-day conference fused with a mix of talks on innovation and open-source applications based on Erlang and Elixir programming languages, as well as the themes of tools, BEAM, frameworks, distribution, concurrency and multi-core!
+Erlang and Elixir share the same Virtual Machine, the BEAM.
+The Code BEAM America conference is an action-packed two-day conference fused with a mix of talks on innovation and open-source applications based on Erlang and Elixir programming languages, as well as the themes of tools, BEAM, frameworks, distribution, concurrency and multi-core!

 We welcome proposals about Erlang, Elixir, BEAM and other technologies and we are happy to support candidates from under-represented groups in the software development community.